liuxuhelloworld/liuxuhelloworld.github.io/_posts/2022-10-10-java-performance-garbage-collection.md

 The serial collector uses a single thread to process the heap.
 It will stop all application threads as the heap is processed (for either a minor or full GC).
 During full GC, it will fully compact the old generation.

-On a machine with a single CPU, the JVM defaults to use the serial collector.
-This includes virtual machines with one CPU, and Docker containers that are limited to one CPU.
-In these environments, the serial collector is usually a good choice, but at times G1 GC will give better results.

 # Throughput Garbage Collector

 ```